Tree FAQ: Common Questions about Apples

 A roundheaded apple borer, one of the worst pests in the orchard and leading causes of death in trees that are only a few years old.
 Tree trunks must be checked regularly for evidence of borer.
 If a borer is found, they need to be dug out with a knife or blasted with compressed air, immediately.
 They will kill the tree if left alone.
 Here’s some good sites for info, images of what they look like, and some organic solutions.
-Learn more from Michael Phillips, University of Maine Cooperative Extension and National Center for Appropriate Technology.
+Learn more from Michael Phillips and University of Maine Cooperative Extension.

 Does an apple require a pollinator to fruit?

 Yes!
 Apples need another variety to fruit.
 Jump over to the first section of our 6 Core Questions for Orchard Planning to read more about pollination requirements.

 If I plant the seed of a variety, like Goldrush, will I get another Goldrush?